-Plymouth CAST will promote an approach in all our schools of improving outcomes for children and young people who have SEND.
+Plymouth CAST will promote an approach in all our schools for improving outcomes for children and young people who have SEND.
 Our approach is based on four principles that are the key priorities within the trust's SEND strategy.
 Our priorities are:

-- making the best use of resources to close gaps in provision - improving outcomes by strengthening inclusion - implementing effective policy, systems and processes relating to the trust and school SEND offers - building capacity in SEND leadership through effective networking
+- \cdot making the best use of resources to close gaps in provision - \cdot improving outcomes by strengthening inclusion - \cdot implementing effective policy, systems and processes relating to the trust and school SEND offers \cdot building capacity in SEND leadership through effective networking